MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/monitor-gitops-flux-2.md

 ### Create alerts for extension and configuration failures

-After you've imported the dashboard as described in the previous section, you can set up alerts.
+After you import the dashboard as described in the previous section, you can set up alerts.
 These alerts notify you when Flux extensions or Flux configurations experience failures.

-Follow the steps below to create an alert.
+Follow these steps to create an alert.
 Example queries are provided to detect extension provisioning or extension upgrade failures, or to detect compliance state failures.

 1. In the left navigation menu of the dashboard, select **Alerting**.
 1. Select **Alert rules**.